Can You Add RetroFoam to a Wall with Old Insulation? (Quick Answer)

 If there is fiberglass insulation in the wall cavity, there is no need to remove it.
 This is because the RetroFoam will compact the old fiberglass as it is injected into the wall cavity.
 The old fiberglass doesn’t impede the injection foam from filling every inch of the cavity.

 If there is blown-in cellulose in the walls, then that material can actually keep the RetroFoam from filling the wall cavity like it is designed to do.
-In this case, the blown-in cellulose would need to be removed.
+In some instances, the blown-in cellulose would need to be removed but would need to be assessed on a case-by-case basis.
+If there isn't a lot of cellulose in the wall, then the removal can be skipped.

 Now, if your walls have glued-in cellulose, there is no way to remove it.
 In this case, it wouldn’t be possible to install the injection foam.